ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

 # Teleporter Cross Chain Applications

-This directory includes cross-chain applications that are built on top of the [Teleporter Messenger Protocol](../Teleporter/README.md).
+This directory includes cross-chain applications that are built on top of the [Teleporter protocol](../Teleporter/README.md).

 - [Teleporter Cross Chain Applications](#teleporter-cross-chain-applications)
   - [Applications](#applications)